iam-green/DiscordJS-v14-Template/README.md

   <a href="/docs/ko/README.md">한국어</a>
 </p>

+> ⚠️ **This repository is no longer maintained and has been deprecated.**
+> If you need maintenance or updates, please refer to the [alternative repository](https://github.com/iam-green/discordjs-template).

 > [!NOTE]
 > Do you want a TypeScript version template?<br>
 > [Here](https://github.com/iam-green/DiscordTS-v14-Template) is a TypeScript version template!